">

 What you receive

-Covering spend allocation, commercial reality, agency value and measurement reliability — with evidence, benchmarks and specific recommendations.
 Written for a board audience.
 Clear enough that a CFO can act on it without a translator.

-The frameworks we use
+The frameworks used

 The agency assessment is benchmarked against the ISBA Media Services Framework and IPA remuneration guidance.
 The measurement assessment draws on peer-reviewed research including documented incrementality experiments at major platforms and academic work on attribution failure.